 There are seven state competitions held annually.
 Athletes must qualify at an area competition in order to compete at state.

-Regional Games are offered for basketball, bowling and softball.
+Regional Games are offered for basketball and softball.
 The games allow athletes an additional opportunity to compete in their sport.

 USA Games are held every four years.
 Each United States program sends a delegation to represent their state.